- If Windows 10 restarts randomly, this is extremely annoying and can affect your productivity.

-- You should see Minimum Processor State value that is set to 100%.
+- You should see the Minimum Processor State value that is set to 100%.

 - Change Minimum Processor State to some other value, such as 0.

-Solution 2 – Make sure that your Sleep mode is enabled
+2. Make sure that the Sleep mode is enabled

 - After you’ve done that, find Put the computer to sleep option and choose any value except Never.

-- Click Save changes and your problem should be fixed.
+- Click on Save changes and your problem should be fixed.

-Solution 4 – Update / uninstall your graphic card drivers
+3. Update / uninstall your graphics card drivers

 - Press Windows Key + X and choose Device Manager from the list.

-- When Device Manager opens, locate your graphic card, right click and choose Uninstall.
+- When Device Manager opens, locate your graphics card, right-click and choose Uninstall device.

-- Check Delete the driver software for this device and click OK.
+- Check Delete the driver software for this device and click Uninstall.